You want smart political talk without the meltdowns?

 And I kept saying that just be patient.

-This is fifty and or to sixty years of establishment institutionalized ways of doing things, and he said, No, it's it's it's no longer time for America to allow uh systemic ripping off of our country and being abused and being un uh treated unfairly by countries, friend and foe alike.
+And he said, no, it's no longer time for America to allow systemic ripping off of our country and being abused and being treated unfairly by countries, friend and foe alike.

 And that's when he announced his big trade deal with the United Kingdom today.

-The president said beef, beef, ethanol, agricultural products are gonna flood into the UK.
+The president said beef, ethanol, agricultural products are going to flood into the UK.

-The British also agreed to drop non-tariff trade barriers in return.
+The British also agreed to drop non-tariff trade barriers.

-The UK will see new business partnerships with major American companies and receive relief on sector specific tariffs.
+In return, the UK will see new business partnerships with major American companies and receive relief on sector-specific tariffs.

-U.S. tariffs on British cars will be reduced uh, you know, from twenty-seven point five percent to ten percent for a quota of a hundred thousand British autos, and steel and aluminum tariffs will be slashed to zero.
+U.S. tariffs on British cars will be reduced From 27.5% to 10% for a quarter of 100,000 British autos and steel and aluminum tariffs will be slashed to zero.

 You know, if the president didn't try, that wouldn't have happened.